Ivystrode/RNET/data_control/readme.md

 - Use imagesets to train detection models
 - Sort scan reports for device tracking

+Be Aware - need to make a permanent solution for data_db's path in the dbcon file.
+When called from other modules it will need the whole path ie from the project root

 Datasets are ignored by git for obvious reasons!!

 Model creation (single class classification):